zefer/Combine/ReadMe.txt

 How does it work?
 -----------------
 - [optional] Uses the dependable JSMin method to reduce redundancy from the JavaScript, without obfuscation.
-In my experience, it's dependable.
+In my experience, it's very dependable.
-- [optional] Uses the YUI CSS compressor to reduce redundancy from the CSS, not just white0space removal, see http://developer.yahoo.com/yui/compressor/
+- [optional] Uses the YUI CSS compressor to reduce redundancy from the CSS, not just white-space removal, see http://developer.yahoo.com/yui/compressor/
 - [optional] Caches merged files to local machine to avoid having to rebuild on each request
 - [optional] Uses Etags (file hash/fingerprints) to allow browsers to make conditional requests.
 E.g. browser says to server, only give me the javascript to download if your etag is different to mine (i.e. only if it has changed since my last visit).
 Otherwise, browser uses it's locally cached version.